 Access free tax preparation software here.
 This website is the result of a national partnership between the United Way and the IRS.
-Households/individuals with annual income of $60,000 or less will be able to prepare, file and print their federal and up to three state tax returns (if needed) at no cost.
+Households / individuals with annual income of $64,000 or less will be able to prepare, file and print their federal and up to three state tax returns (if needed) at no cost.
 The online tax preparation software allows you to save a partial tax return so you can come back later to finish.

 International students: The MyFreeTaxes site does not provide the tax forms you will need.
 Use the Glacier Tax Prep program provided through the Office for International Education.
 Call the Office for Student Money Management at 316-978-3254 for an appointment for assistance with the Glacier program or your state income taxes.

-Free Application for Federal Student Aid (FAFSA): Federal income taxes for your 2014 income must be filed before you can complete your FAFSA for 2015.
+Free Application for Federal Student Aid (FAFSA): Federal income taxes for your prior year's income must be filed before you can complete your FAFSA for the following year.